 BSS7E: load = BSS7E, type = bss, align = $100, optional=yes;

 BSS7F: load = BSS7F, type = bss, align = $100, optional=yes;

 The memory area defines several RAM areas.
 Then it defines 8 ROM areas ROM0, ROM1, etc. Notice they all start at xx8000 and are all $8000 bytes (32kB).
 This is typical for LoROM mapping.
 In LoROM, the ROM is always mapped to the $8000-FFFF area.
 The 0-7FFF area is almost always a mirror of this…

 $2000-$4FFF Hardware registers

 In LoROM, we have access to these almost all the time with regular addressing modes.

 The alternative is called HiROM, which can have ROM banks extend from $0000-FFFF.
 This doubles the maximum size of ROM, but makes access to LoRAM and Hardware Registers more awkward.
 This tutorial won’t be using HiROM.

 You might notice that the bank is $80 instead of $00. $80 is a mirror of $00 (they access the same memory), but $80+ has faster ROM accesses, whereas $00 are slower. (you also need to change a hardware setting in the $420d register, and should indicate FastROM type in the SNES header).
 The game will reset into the $00 bank, and we need to jump long to the $80 bank to speed it up slightly.

 On a side note, a 256kB ROM size is actually unusually small.
 512 and 1024 would be more standard, and you should be able to double the size of the test ROMs with no trouble.
-Just double the number of ROM banks.
+Just double the number of ROM banks in the config file and in the header file.
 LoROM should be able to go up to 2048 kB also (I believe HiROM goes up to 4096 kB).